 - Bánh Cam, Orange cake

 There are many versions of the cake the one I’m talking about is spherical and flat and lined during a sugar glaze.
 The other version (in North Vietnam) is round like an orange; however, it does not have the glaze.
 The orange cake of the south is quite easily made with rice flour, mung bean paste fried until the crust turns into golden brown.
 The sugar syrup is put on the surface of the cake at the end.
 This cake is a favourite dessert for children and sold in every big market in the south.

 - Bánh Da Lợn, Pig’s Skin cake

-The cake is one of the best desserts of Vietnam.
+The cake is one of the best desserts in Vietnam.
 This cake will impress you deeply with its gorgeous look with light green surface and yellow lines in between.
 The cake is made from tapioca starch, rice flour, mashed mung bean paste, taro, or durian, coconut milk and/or water, and sugar.
-In the end, the cake must have a pleasant vibrant green color and fragrance of pandan leaf.
+In the end, the cake must have a pleasant vibrant green colour and fragrance of pandan leaf.
 The yellow layers can either be mung beans or durian.

 You can find best Banh Da Lon on the old streets of Hoi An with very cheap price only from 3000-5000VND.